Javascript is not enabled.

 udra / Getty Images

 And a little salt reduction goes a long way.
-One recent study found that cutting just a teaspoon of salt over a week lowered blood pressure by about 6 mm Hg, about the reduction many people see when they take a common high blood pressure medication.
+One recent study found that cutting just a teaspoon of salt over a week lowered blood pressure by around 6 mm Hg, about the reduction many people see when they take a common high blood pressure medication.

 But some specific foods are good to include in your diet because they are rich in nutrients that help lower blood pressure.
 Here are the top foods to eat — and those to avoid.